cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ### Enable Cloudentity external authorization

-Now that the external authorizer is defined and let's define the [external authorization policy](https://istio.io/latest/docs/concepts/security/#implicit-enablement).
+Now that the external authorizer is defined and let's define and attach the [Istio external authorization policy](https://istio.io/latest/docs/concepts/security/#implicit-enablement).
 External authorization policies are "CUSTOM" actions and will be evaluated first in the Istio authorization policy authorizer.

 ```bash